MTG/DCASE-models/docs/source/tutorial.rst

 This class defines an interface to standardize the behavior of machine learning models.
 It stores the architecture and the parameters of the model.
 It provides methods to train and evaluate the model, and to save and load its architecture and weights.
 It also allows the inspection of the output of its intermediate stages (i.e. layers).

-The library also provides a container class to define `Keras`_ models, namely :class:`~:dcase_models.model.KerasModelContainer`, that inherits from :class:`~:dcase_models.model.ModelContainer`, and implements its functionality using this specific machine learning backend.
-Even though the library currently supports only `Keras`_, it is easy to specialize the :class:`~:dcase_models.model.ModelContainer` class to integrate other machine learning tools, such as `PyTorch`_.
+The library also provides a container class to define `Keras`_ models, namely :class:`~dcase_models.model.KerasModelContainer`, that inherits from :class:`~dcase_models.model.ModelContainer`, and implements its functionality using this specific machine learning backend.
+Even though the library currently supports only `Keras`_, it is easy to specialize the :class:`~dcase_models.model.ModelContainer` class to integrate other machine learning tools, such as `PyTorch`_.

-Each model has its own class that inherits from a specific :class:`~:dcase_models.model.ModelContainer`, such as :class:`~:dcase_models.model.KerasModelContainer`.
+Each model has its own class that inherits from a specific :class:`~dcase_models.model.ModelContainer`, such as :class:`~dcase_models.model.KerasModelContainer`.
 Please check the list of currently available features in the :ref:`Implemented models <implemented_models>` section.

 A model's container has to be initialized with some parameters.
 These parameters vary across models, among which the most important are: input shape, number of classes, and evaluation metrics.
 Specific parameters may include the number of hidden layers or the number of convolutional layers, among others.